BigWizzo/ruby-capstone-linters/README.md

 # RUBY CAPSTONE: CSS CUSTOM LINTERS

-> Setup A CSS linter project developed in Ruby
+> A CSS linter project developed in Ruby
+> It provides feedback about errors or warning in code

 ## Built With